 We have had a few questions about one of the newest innovative ingredients GlyMed Plus has started using, Fulvic Acid, and we wanted to answer some of the key questions here.
 This amazing ingredient will soon take the skincare world by storm.
 GlyMed Plus leads the industry with its use of Fulvic Acid in our skin care products.

 What is Fulvic Acid and where does it come from?

 Fulvic Acid is a humic substance meaning that it is a major component of organic matter.
 Fulvic Acid is released as organic matter decomposes.
 This new ingredient is considered one of the most chemically active compounds in soil because it contains a variety of beneficial nutrients.
 It is anti-bacterial, anti-fungal, anti-viral, anti-inflammatory, and anti-allergic.

 Fulvic Acid acts as a delivery system, meaning it has the ability to make nutrients bioavailable to the skin allowing for deep penetration.
 This ingredient can literally transform minerals into molecules that are much more easily absorbed into the skin.
-Therefore, your cells are able to take in a higher amount of nutrients with the use of Fulvic Acid.
+Therefore, your cells are able to take in a higher amount of nutrients.

 What benefits will come to my clients when using products formulated with Fulvic Acid?